With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreNew Horizons Community Service Board Harmon Center is a mental health clinic in Talbotton, GA, located at 159 Park Street, 31827 zip code area.
 New Horizons Community Service Board Harmon Center provides outpatient treatment.
-New Horizons Community Service Board Harmon Center offers psychotropic medication to seniors 65 or older, young adults and adults.
-Additional services offered at New Horizons Community Service Board Harmon Center include supported housing, case management and intensive case management.
+New Horizons Community Service Board Harmon Center offers psychotropic medication to young adults, seniors 65 or older and adults.
+Additional services offered at New Horizons Community Service Board Harmon Center include case management, intensive case management and supported housing.

 Learn MoreFamily Center Of Columbus Inc is a mental health clinic in Columbus, GA, located at 1350 15th Avenue, 31901 zip code area.
 Family Center Of Columbus Inc provides outpatient treatment.
-Family Center Of Columbus Inc offers couples/family therapy, trauma therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
-Additional services offered at Family Center Of Columbus Inc include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Family Center Of Columbus Inc offers cognitive behavioral therapy, individual psychotherapy and couples/family therapy to young adults, children / adolescents and seniors 65 or older.
+Additional services offered at Family Center Of Columbus Inc include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.